RobTillaart/PinInGroup/README.md

 ## Future

+These ideas will be explored when time permits or needs arise.

+#### must

+- improve documentation
+- move code from .h to .cpp

+#### should

+- add real live examples
+- Allocate dynamic memory (0.2.0)
+  - fragmentation?
+  - would be memory efficient.

+#### could

+- add **uint8_t pinCount(uint8_T pin)**
 - Optimize the low level reading e.g. reading registers only once.
   - Hold register and bit info per pin.
   - Especially for AVR this could be interesting performance wise.
+- Create a PWMGroup
-- Create an analogPinGroup and a PWMGroup
+- Create an analogPinGroup
+  - new class
 - extend to 32 bits / pins. class hierarchy.
 8, 24 ?
-- Allocate dynamic memory (0.2.0)
-  - fragmentation?
-  - would be memory efficient.
-- clear() => reset() or clearGroup() ???
+- clear() => reset() or clearGroup() ?
 - do we need yield() somewhere?
 - extend unit tests
   - getIndex()
   - getPin()

-These ideas will be explored when time permits or needs arise.